GatorIO/gator-score/README.md

 ![gator-score](https://gator.io/images/logo-light-background.png "gator-score")

 [gator-score](https://gator.io) is a realtime API to get a user's fraud score, geolocation, device, demographic, search and technology data based on an IP address, user agent and referrer.

+The API uses a REST interface, so it can be used from any platform.

 # Usage

-## Server side scoring
+## Server side scoring in Node.js
 ```javascript

 var gator = require('gator-score');